CRG-CNAG/CalliNGS-NF/README.md

 ## Pipeline results

-The pipeline creates a number of output files inside a current working folder.
+For each sample with `sampleID` the pipeline creates a number of output files inside a current working folder.
+Here is a brief description of output files:
+* sampleID.final.vcf contains somatic SNVs called from the RNAseq data
+* sampleID.diff.sites_in_files contains comparison of the SNVs from RNAseq data with the set of known variants
+* sampleID.known.vcf contains SNVs that are common between RNAseq calls and known variants
+* sampleID.ASE.tsv contains allele counts at a positions of SNVs (only for common SNVs)
+* sampleID.FA.hisotgram.pdf contains a histogram plot for allele frequency (only for common SNVs)

 ## Schematic Outline
 ![Image](../callings-nf-dev/figures/workflow.png?raw=true)